Le lien vers cette page a été envoyé avec succès aux destinataires.

 Verified 01 January 2023 - Directorate for Legal and Administrative Information (Prime Minister)

-The social levies apply to your income from assets and investments: general social contribution (CSG), contribution to the repayment of social debt (CRDS), social levy, additional contribution, solidarity levy.
+Social levies apply to your income from assets and investments: generalized social contribution (CSG), contribution to the repayment of social debt (CRDS), social levy, additional contribution, solidarity levy.
 However, some income is exempt.
-In addition, if you are a tax non-resident, you benefit from specific exemptions.
+Moreover, if you are a non-resident for tax purposes, you benefit from specific exemptions.

 What applies to you ?